simonsobs/ocs/docs/developer/feeds.rst

 If you'd like your feed to be recorded by the hk aggregator, you must register with the keyword ``record=True``, and you can customize the hk aggregator behavior with the ``agg_params`` option.
+These parameters will be passed to the :ref:`Provider <_agg_provider_api>` constructor, which will unpack them and set defaults.
 The following options can be specified here:

 .. list-table:: Aggregator params